cometbft/cometbft-rs/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to tendermint-rs!
-The goal of tendermint-rs is to provide a high quality, formally verified interface to [Tendermint].
+Thank you for your interest in contributing to cometbft-rs!
+The goal of cometbft-rs is to provide a high quality, formally verified interface to [CometBFT].

 This document outlines the best practices for contributing to this repository: